ashvnv/smart-vending-machine/README.md

 * Switch 3 <= Confirm the order

 Each time Switch 1 or 2 is pressed, the quantity of that product increments by 1.
 Everything is displayed on a LCD.
 Switch 3 is used to confirm the order.
-> Later on Raspberry Pi will replace these switches\
+> Later on Raspberry Pi will replace these switches

 ### Switch logic ###
-> All the pinouts are given in the Arduino code and the Readme file under the Arduino folder inside this repository.
+> All the pinouts are mentioned in the Arduino code and the Readme file inside the Arduino folder of this repository
 - Switch 1 and 2 is connected to pin 2 and 3 respectively for interrupting the Arduino.
 Switches are pulled_high internally by Arduino.
 Pressing the switch will make the respective Arduino pin LOW. ***Interrupt is initialized during the falling edge of the pulse.***
 - Switch 3 is pulled_high externally using a 10k resistor.
 Pressing the switch makes the respective Arduino pin \(A0\) LOW.
 Switch 3 does not have interrupt function.
 Arduino keeps polling this switch logic inside the *void loop()*.
 - IR Sensor OUT pin is connnected to Arduino D4 pin.
 IR Sensor gives HIGH o/p when no object is placed in front of it and LOW when an object is detected.
 Arduino keeps polling this switch for controlling the motor rotation inside *void loop()*

-### Directory Structure ###
+### Repository directory structure ###
 > The functions of this project is divided between Arduino and Raspberry Pi and the directories are made accordingly.
 ---
 * Arduino